sn0x-sharma/ZEROGRAVE/OpenAI-BAC-Cross-Resource-Access/bugcrowd-report.md

 A project-scoped API key configured with **Read-Only** permissions on a single resource type (Models) can **create, read, and delete** conversations via `/v1/conversations` — a completely different resource it was never granted access to.
 This is not a permission hierarchy design choice; this is a missing authorization middleware on an entire API endpoint.

-**This is the inverse of the prior rejected report (#61c43ac3).** That report showed write-keys could read (triager explained: "read is granted by default with write").
-This finding shows **read-only keys performing destructive write operations**.
-The same explanation cannot apply — a read-only key cannot "include write by default."
 ---

 ## Steps to Reproduce